gvgtw/tcmg412-project2/README.md

     or you can use the HTML version like I did in order to resize the picture to your liking.

  5. To see the HTML code for resizing, look at my code on Darrian.md

+ 6. If you are putting multiple photos like I did you must put separate unique links for each of them.

+ Thanks and Gig'em!